jonasbucherETH/sushi_internship/README.md

   * Default colours not properly initialized (only when clicking apply parameters)

-### Questions/Unclarities

 ### TODO
 * actionButtons design - (DONE)
 * Nicer table/text output showing which samples will be removed - DONE
+* Check app in Sushi -> need to add output link for shiny and connect it to the app
+* Update & extend Rmarkdown:
+  * Add screeplot of PCA
+* Check DT for convenient functions
+* MDS in shiny
+* t-SNE in shiny:
+  * params: max_iter, theta, eta
+  * apply colours button
+* check which inputs are actually needed in the observeEvents

+# 14.02.2023 - Colour choice implementation continued

+### Notes & updates
+* colour choice: In first iteration/initialization the colorGroup selection does not work -> plot only appears after pressing the button

+### Questions/Unclarities

+### TODO
 * Check app in Sushi -> need to add output link for shiny and connect it to the app
 * Update & extend Rmarkdown:
   * Add screeplot of PCA